vittoriom/CleanroomLogger/INTEGRATION.md

 Once a device-based run destination has been selected, select the "CleanroomASL" build scheme.
 Then, select *Build* (⌘B) from the *Product* menu.

 Once the build is complete, open `CleanroomASL.xcodeproj` in the project navigator and find the "Products" group.
 Open that, and right-click on `CleanroomASL.framework`.
 Select *Show in Finder*.
-This will reveal the actual framework you just built.
+This will open the folder containing the framework binary you just built.

+If all went well, you should see several files in this folder; the ones we're concerned with are:

+- `CleanroomASL.framework`
+- `CleanroomBase.framework`

+If those files aren't present, something went wrong with the build.

-### Adding the necessary frameworks to your app
+### 4. Add the necessary frameworks to your app target

-###

-Next, select your project in the project browser and then select your application target.

-Scroll to the bottom of the *General* tab, and click the `+` button at the bottom of the section entitled *Linked Frameworks and Libraries*.
+In Xcode, select the *General* tab in the build settings for your application target.
+Scroll to the bottom of the screen to reveal the section entitled *Embedded Binaries* (the second-to-last section).

+Go back to Finder, and option-click `CleanroomASL.framework` and `CleanroomBase.framework` to select them both, and then drag them into the list area directly below  *Embedded Binaries*`.

+If successful, you should see `CleanroomASL.framework` and `CleanroomBase.framework` listed under both the *Embedded Binaries* and *Linked Frameworks and Libraries* sections.

-### Embedding the needed frameworks
+### 5. Fix how Xcode references the frameworks

-Once you’ve embedded `CleanroomASL.xcodeproj` in your project, you'll need to ensure that the necessary frameworks are listed in your target’s **Embedded Binaries** and **Linked Frameworks and Libraries** settings:

-- `CleanroomASL.framework` — This is the CleanroomASL binary
-- `CleanroomBase.framework` — This is the binary for [CleanroomBase](https://github.com/emaloney/CleanroomBase), which is a dependency of CleanroomASL.
-It is included as a submodule within CleanroomASL.

-> **Important:** If multiple developers are working from the same project file, you will want to pay close attention to how Xcode adds the frameworks to the project.
->
-> Sometimes, files get added using full paths or certain types of relative paths may specific to that development environment.
-When this happens, other developers using the project may see build errors related to being unable to locate these frameworks.
->
-> The ideal way to reference each framework path is as "`$(BUILT_PRODUCTS_DIR)/CleanroomASL.framework`" and "`$(BUILT_PRODUCTS_DIR)/CleanroomBase.framework`".

-*...more here...*
+Unfortunately, Xcode will reference the frameworks you just added in a way that will eventually cause you pain, particularly if multiple developers are sharing the same project file (in which case the pain will be felt almost immediately).

+So, to make things sane again, you'll need to make sure Xcode references `CleanroomASL.framework` and `CleanroomBase.framework` using a "Relative to Build Products" location.

+To do this, repeat the following steps for each framework:

+1. Locate the framework in the Xcode project browser
+2. Select the framework
+3. Ensure the Xcode project window's *Utilities* pane is open
+4. Show the *File Inspector* in the *Utilities* pane
+5. Under the *Identity and Type* section, find the dropdown for the *Location* setting
+6. If the *Location* dropdown does not show "Relative to Build Products" as the setting, select "Relative to Build Products"

+Once you've done this for each framework, **_you're all done integrating CleanroomASL!_**

+Skip to the [Adding the Swift import](#adding-the-swift-import) section to see how you can import CleanroomASL for use in your Swift code.

 ## Carthage Integration

 *Coming soon!*

-## Importing CleanroomASL
+## Adding the Swift import

 Once CleanroomASL has been successfully integrated, all you will need to do is add the following `import` statement to any Swift source file where you want to use CleanroomASL: